-July 27, 2010: Weakfish regualtions took effect creating a Weakfish Management Zone in part of Nassau County to address difficulty distinguishing between weakfish, sand seatrout and weakfish-sand seatrout hybrids.
-Additionally, the FWC decreased the recreational bag limit for weakfish in response to a recent stock assessment by the Atlantic States Marine Fisheries Commission that indiciates that the weakfish population along the entire Atlantic coast is severly depleted.
+July 27, 2010: Weakfish regulations took effect creating a Weakfish Management Zone in part of Nassau County to address difficulty distinguishing between weakfish, sand seatrout and weakfish-sand seatrout hybrids.
+Additionally, the FWC decreased the recreational bag limit for weakfish in response to a recent stock assessment by the Atlantic States Marine Fisheries Commission that indiciates that the weakfish population along the entire Atlantic coast is severely depleted.

 The Weakfish Management Area consists of state waters off Amelia Island and the Saint Marys River and its tributaries.
 This area is where the majority of genetically-pure weakfish occur in Florida.
 Inside the Weakfish Management Area, recreational anglers are limited to one weakfish, sand seatrout, OR weakfish-sand seatrout hybrid per person per day with a minimum size limit of 12 inches total length.
 Outside this area, recreational anglers may harvest up to 100 pounds per person per day of weakfish, sand seatrout, and weakfish-sand seatrout hybrids without size limits.